Trial Highlights: ‘We Were Invited' and a Quick Defense

 Another time, he urged supporters to "knock the crap out of” a protester and promised to pay their legal fees.

-In 2017, after a woman in Charlottesville, Virginia, was stuck and killed by a car driven by a white supremacist during violent clashes, Trump said there were “fine people on both sides.”
+In 2017, after a woman in Charlottesville, Virginia, was struck and killed by a car driven by a white supremacist during violent clashes, Trump said there were “fine people on both sides.”

 And last year, after armed protesters surged into the Michigan statehouse to protest pandemic lockdown measures, he criticized Democratic Gov. Gretchen Whitmer and tweeted “LIBERATE MICHIGAN."